The 4 Aspects

 Overview: Self-Positive (Energizing), Others-Positive (Calm/Fearless), Process-Oriented (Ongoing Narrative)

-The second position is the aspect we freely give away to anyone whether they want it or not.
+The second position is the aspect we freely process with anyone whether they want to hear about it or not.
 We’ve all had an experience with an over-sharer, whether it be in the line at the grocery store or an old friend who has way too much to say about whatever is going on in their life.
 This is among the same vein of how the second position operates.
 It’s entirely open, fearless, and willing to share whatever story is currently bubbling up regarding the aspect.
 Just because this position has a rather positive association in nomenclature does not mean it avoids mishaps.
 Like the person who has trapped you in an hour long conversation about the thing you don’t care about, this position can be overly eager to involve you in their problems, or even worse, implore you to share your own.
 Of course, subtypes can alter the way it presents itself but the initial reaction will always be to openly stir up some energy and hubbub around the aspect.

 Insecure - 3rd Position